mvdh7/PyCO2SYS/docs/validate.md

 !!! success "PyCO2SYS vs CO2SYS-MATLAB"
     * Every variable computed by `PyCO2SYS.CO2SYS` is negligibly different from its counterpart in CO2SYS v2.0.5 for MATLAB, except for the Revelle factor ([see discussion below](#revelle-factor-discrepancy)).
     * For CO2SYS-MATLAB v2.0.5, the absolute differences in all compared variables (except the Revelle factor) under the test conditions range from 0 to a maximum less than 10<sup>−6</sup>%.
-The greatest component of these differences arises from the lower tolerance threshold for the iterative pH solvers in PyCO2SYS (10<sup>−8</sup>) compared with their MATLAB counterparts (10<sup>−4</sup>).
-    * For CO2SYS-MATLAB v3, the absolute differences in all compared variables (except the Revelle factor) under the test conditions range from 0 to a maximum less than 10<sup>−3</sup>%.
+    * For CO2SYS-MATLAB v3, the absolute differences in all compared variables (except the Revelle factor) under the test conditions range from 0 to a maximum less than 10<sup>−6</sup>%.

 !!! warning "Nutrients not set to zero in MATLAB outputs"
     * Internally, both PyCO2SYS and CO2SYS-MATLAB set nutrients to zero for `K1K2CONSTANTS` options `6` and `8`, and salinity too for `8`, because these variables should not be taken into account with these parameterisations.